BloomBooks/RoseGarden/README.md

 book should have a portrait or landscape layout.
 If one of these options is set, then the algorithm described above is ignored.

+## Parsing ePUB cover pages for information

+**RoseGarden** attempts to fill in three pieces of information from the first page ("chapter") of the ePUB book.
+The content of the ePUB first page is scanned to find this information.

+1. The cover image, shown on the front cover for most xmatter types, and used for creating thumbnail images.
+2. The title of the book, shown at the top of the front cover for most xmatter types.
+3. The *smallCoverCredits* field shown at the bottom of the front cover for most xmatter types.

+The first image found in the body of the first ePUB page file is assumed to be the cover image.
+However, some publishers clutter up this image with the title and credits being embedded in the picture.
+See the next section for a discussion of this issue.

+If there is no text on the first ePUB page, but only one or more images, then the title and *smallCoverCredits* information is taken from the ePUB metadata file.
+If there is text on the first ePUB page, then the normal assumption is that the first paragraph contains the title and following paragraphs contain the credits that go into the *smallCoverCredits* field.
+This simple assumption works for many books.

+Some books do not format the text by paragraph, but use <br/> elements to separate raw text nodes in the body element.
+The code in **RoseGarden** allows for this possibility, treating each successive non-whitespace text node as though it were the content of a paragraph element and ignoring the <br/> elements otherwise.

+Some books (especially those published by 3Asafeer) mark the author and illustrator explicitly in the first page text by a leading "Author:" or "Illustrator:" tag.
+These books sometimes play other tricks like putting the title after the credits or splitting the title into multiple paragraphs to format it onto multiple lines.
+The code in **RoseGarden** does its best to detect and handle all of these variations.
+At the end of processing, if the title extracted from the first ePUB page does not match the title in the ePUB metadata when both are normalized for whitespace, capitalization, and punctuation, then **RoseGarden** uses the title extracted from the first ePUB page but writes a warning message to the console that the titles do not match.
+The differences are usually innocuous, but this can be helpful to find cases where the algorithm has broken down.

 ## Choosing thumbnail / cover images